AdobeDocs/experience-manager-65.en/help/forms/using/oauth2-client-credentials-flow-for-server-to-server-integration.md

 1. Select the **[!UICONTROL Swagger Source]** as **[!UICONTROL File].**
     >[!NOTE]
     >
-    > As soon as the swagger file is selected, to validate the scheme, the Host and Base path are populated automatically.
+    > As soon as the swagger file is selected, the Scheme, the Host name and Base path are populated automatically.

 1. Upload the created swagger file from your local machine by clicking **[!UICONTROL Browse]**.
 1. Select the **[!UICONTROL Authentication Type]** as **[!UICONTROL OAuth 2.0]** and the **[!UICONTROL Authentication Settings]** panel appears.